 The Advising, Retention and Career Center exists on campus to provide centralized support for students.
-We are here to help you with creating your four-year graduation plan, selecting your major, staying on track and connecting with a faculty member who can assist you with your academic goals.
-Not only is our center focused on your academic goals, but we also focus on your career goals.
-Our Career Services department offers assistance with finding internships, creating your resume and more.
+Our advisors are here to help you select your major, create your four-year graduation plan, and explore careers.
+Our Career Counselors assist you with finding internships, creating your resumes and more.

 Advising, Retention and Career Center is here to help all students:

 - stay on track for expected graduation date.

 - advise, troubleshoot and consult